renebarto/baremetal/doc/tutorials/21-gpio.md

 - Line 52: We forward declare an enum `SwitchButtonEvent`, which will hold the internal switch button event (up, down, click, doubleclick, tick in case of holding the button down)
 - Line 53: We forward declare an enum `SwitchButtonState`, which will hold the internal switch button state (which keeps track of the state machine for the button switch)
-- Line 55-136: We declare the class `KY040`
+- Line 55-135: We declare the class `KY040`
   - Line 61-80: We declare the enum `Event` which will hold the event actually sent to a registered event handler (down, up, click, double click, triple click, hold)
-  - Line 85: We declare the type for the event handler that can registered to
+  - Line 82-85: We declare the type for the event handler that can be registered
-  - Line 89: We declare the member variable `m_isInitialized` to guard against multiple initialization
+  - Line 88-89: We declare the member variable `m_isInitialized` to guard against multiple initialization
-  - Line 91: We declare the member variable `m_clkPin` which is the GPIO pin for the CLK GPIO
+  - Line 90-91: We declare the member variable `m_clkPin` which is the GPIO pin for the CLK GPIO
-  - Line 93: We declare the member variable `m_dtPin` which is the GPIO pin for the DT GPIO
+  - Line 92-93: We declare the member variable `m_dtPin` which is the GPIO pin for the DT GPIO
-  - Line 95: We declare the member variable `m_swPin` which is the GPIO pin for the SW GPIO
+  - Line 94-95: We declare the member variable `m_swPin` which is the GPIO pin for the SW GPIO
-  - Line 97: We declare the member variable `m_switchButtonState` which is the internal switch button state
+  - Line 96-97: We declare the member variable `m_switchButtonState` which is the internal switch button state
-  - Line 99: We declare the member variable `m_debounceTimerHandle` which is a handle to the time to perform debouncing of the switch button
+  - Line 98-99: We declare the member variable `m_debounceTimerHandle` which is a handle to the time to perform debouncing of the switch button
-  - Line 101: We declare the member variable `m_tickTimerHandle` which is a handle to the hold tick timer
+  - Line 100-101: We declare the member variable `m_tickTimerHandle` which is a handle to the hold tick timer
-  - Line 103: We declare the member variable `m_currentPressTicks` which is the time the current switch button press happened (in timer ticks)
+  - Line 102-103: We declare the member variable `m_currentPressTicks` which is the time the current switch button press happened (in timer ticks)
-  - Line 105: We declare the member variable `m_currentReleaseTicks` which is the time the current switch button release happened (in timer ticks).
+  - Line 104-105: We declare the member variable `m_currentReleaseTicks` which is the time the current switch button release happened (in timer ticks).
 This is used to detect clicks
-  - Line 107: We declare the member variable `m_lastPressTicks` which is the time the last switch button press happened (in timer ticks).
+  - Line 106-107: We declare the member variable `m_lastPressTicks` which is the time the last switch button press happened (in timer ticks).
 This is used to detect double and triple clicks
-  - Line 109: We declare the member variable `m_lastReleaseTicks` which is the time the last switch button release happened (in timer ticks)
+  - Line 108-109: We declare the member variable `m_lastReleaseTicks` which is the time the last switch button release happened (in timer ticks)
-  - Line 112: We declare the member variable `m_eventHandler` which is the time the registered event handler
+  - Line 111-112: We declare the member variable `m_eventHandler` which is the registered event handler
-  - Line 114: We declare the member variable `m_eventHandlerParam` which is the parameter to be passed to the event handler
+  - Line 113-114: We declare the member variable `m_eventHandlerParam` which is the parameter to be passed to the event handler
   - Line 117: We declare the constructor, which takes GPIO pin numbers for the CLK, DT and SW pin respectively
   - Line 118: We declare the destructor
   - Line 120: We declare the method `Initialize()` to initialize the rotary switch